Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Reinforcement Learning

 \subsection{Observational space}

-A key advantage of the RL-based adaptive policy is its ability to learn intricate nonlinear relationships between the observations of the environment and action taken, which the conventional heuristic time-stepping methods have not been developed to do.
-To benefit from this, the observation space of the proposed RL approach is expanded to include physical quantities as well as quantities related to the nonlinear solver.
+A key advantage of the RL-based adaptive policy is its ability to learn intricate nonlinear relationships between the environment's observations and the actions taken, which conventional heuristic time-stepping methods have not been developed to do.
+To benefit from this, the observation space of the proposed RL approach is expanded to include physical quantities and quantities related to the nonlinear solver.

-Previous works have enhanced the observational space by providing the neural network with several measures of the numerical performance, such as the number of nonlinear iterations, error of the nonlinear iterations, and the relative error of time-steps~\cite{dong2022adaptive,xu2023adaptive}.
-To provide a notation of state, the right-hand side of the considered ODE has been passed as an observation in the case of scalar equations~\cite{xu2023adaptive,dellnitz2023efficient} or a latent space representation of the full state generated by an autoencoder~\cite{han2021artificial} were passed as apart of the observational space.
+Previous works have expanded the observational space by providing the neural network with several numerical performance measures, such as the number of nonlinear iterations, the error of the nonlinear iterations, and the relative error of time-steps~\cite{dong2022adaptive,xu2023adaptive}.
+To provide a notation of state, the right-hand side of the considered ODE has been passed as an observation in the case of scalar equations~\cite{xu2023adaptive,dellnitz2023efficient}, or a latent space representation of the full state generated by an autoencoder~\cite{han2021artificial} was passed as a part of the observational space.

-We take a similar approach here by providing the same measures of numerical performance to the neural network and include the normalized time-step $\hat{h}$.
-However, as we are concerned with a general number of $N$-dimensional states, we opt to provide simply the spatial average of the velocity state $\bar{v}$ and the spatial average of the internal energy $\bar{U}$ as opposed to providing either the entire state vector or compounding the complexity of the problem by training an autoencoder to reduce the full-state to a latent variable representation.
-To this end, the observational space is defined as,
+We take a similar approach here by providing the neural network with the same numerical performance measures and including the normalized time step $\hat{h}= \frac{h-h_{\text{min}}}{h_{\text{max}}-h_{\text{min}}}$.
+However, as we are concerned with a general number of different state variables which in turn may vary in space, we opt to provide simply the spatial average of each state $\bar{w}$ and the spatial average of the internal energy function $\bar{U}$ as opposed to providing either the entire state vector or compounding the complexity of the problem by training an autoencoder to reduce the full state to a latent variable representation.
+By including this term as an observation, we incorporate a measure of the system's energetic state directly into the neural network.